-Guidance area England Combined authorities Wales Local authorities England and Wales Police England, Northern Ireland and Scotland Local authorities Establishment of audit committee Required Required Required It is recommended that this should be a combined body for both PCC and chief constable No guidance Composition of the audit committee Committees must have at least one independent person as defined by guidance The committee should reflect the political balance of the constituent authorities, as far as is reasonably practical The committee may not include an officer of the combined authority or a constituent council Committees must have at least one lay member.
+Guidance area England Combined authorities Wales Local authorities England and Wales Police England, Northern Ireland and Scotland Local authorities Establishment of audit committee ■ Required ■ Required RequiredIt is recommended that this shouldbe a combined body for both PCC andchief constable No guidance Composition of the audit committee Committees must have at least one independent person as defined by guidance The committee should reflect the political balance of the constituent authorities, as far as is reasonably practical The committee may not include an officer of the combined authority or a constituent council Committees must have at least one lay member.
 Up to one-third of the committee membership may be lay members.
-Only one of the committee's members may be from the council's executive and this must not be the leader or the elected mayor Police audit committees should comprise between three and five members who are independent of the PCC and the force (where applicable) No guidance
+Only one of the committee's members may be from the council's executive and this must not be the leader or the elected mayor ■ Police audit committees should comprise between three and five members who are independent of the PCC and the force (where applicable) No guidance

-Guidance area Enoland Wales England and Wales England.
-Northern Combined authorities Local authorities Police Ireland and Scotland Local authorities Specified functions of the audit committee a) Review and scrutinise the authority's financial affairs b) Review and assess the authority's risk management, internal control and corporate governance arrangements c) Review and assess the economy, efficiency and effectiveness with which resources have been used in discharging the authority's functions to the combined authority is functions to the combined authority. a) Review and scrutinise the authority's financial affairs b) Make reports and recommendations in relation to the authority's financial affairs c) Review and assess the risk management, internal control and corporate governance arrangements of the authority d) Make reports and recommendations to the authority on the adequacy and effectiveness of those arrangements e) Oversee the authority's internal audit arrangements f) Review the financial statements f) Review the financial statements Consider the internal and external audit reports of both the PCC and the chief constable Advise the PCC and the chief constable according to good governance principles and adopt appropriate risk management arrangements in accordance with proper practices No guidance Responsibilities of the audit committee in relation to external audit No guidance Oversee external audit arrangements Review external audit reports No guidance
+Guidance area England Combined authorities Wales Local authorities England and Wales Police England, Northern Ireland and Scotland Local authorities Specified functions of the audit committee a) Review and scrutinise the authority's financial affairs b) Review and assess the authority's risk management, internal control and corporate governance arrangements c) Review and assess the economy, efficiency and effectiveness with which resources have been used in discharging the authority's functions d) Make reports and recommendations to the combined authority a) Review and scrutinise the authority's financial affairs b) Make reports and recommendations in relation to the authority's financial affairs c) Review and assess the risk management, internal control and corporate governance arrangements of the authority d) Make reports and recommendations to the authority on the adequacy and effectiveness of those arrangements e) Oversee the authority's internal and external audit arrangements f) Review the financial statements prepared by the authority Consider the internal and external audit reports of both the PCC and the chief constable Advise the PCC and the chief constable according to good governance principles and adopt appropriate risk management arrangements in accordance with proper practices No guidance Responsibilities of the audit committee in relation to external audit ■ No guidance Oversee external audit arrangements Review external audit reports No guidance

-Guidance area England Combined authorities Wales Local authorities England and Wales Police England, Northern Ireland and Scotland Local authorities Specific guidance Cities and Local Government Devolution Act 2016 Combined Authorities (Overview and Scrutiny Committees, Access to Information and Audit Committees) Order 2016 Local Government (Wales) Measure 2011 Statutory Guidance from the Local Government Measure 2011 Financial Management Code of Practice for the Police Forces of England and Wales (Home Office, 2013 - due to be updated in 2018) N/A
+Guidance area England Combined authorities Wales Local authorities England and Wales Police England, Northern Ireland and Scotland Local authorities Specific guidance Cities and Local Government Devolution Act 2016 Combined Authorities (Overview and Scrutiny Committees, Access to Information and Audit Committees) Order 2016 ■ Local Government (Wales) Measure 2011 Statutory Guidance from the Local Government Measure 2011 Financial Management Code of Practice for the Police Forces of England and Wales (Home Office, 2013 - due to be updated in 2018) N/A